Mercy-rotich41/wireframing/README.md

 **Example**: Including a “Sign Up” button below an email input field shows users the next step in the registration process.

 Each of these elements contributes to creating intuitive, user-centered wireframes that streamline user flows and reduce confusion.

+## 🧱 Types of Wireframes

+Wireframes can vary in detail and visual refinement depending on the stage of the design process.
+The two main types are **Low-Fidelity** and **High-Fidelity** wireframes.

+### 📝 Low-Fidelity Wireframes

+Low-fidelity (lo-fi) wireframes are basic sketches or grayscale layouts that represent the structure of a design without focusing on visual details.

+**Characteristics:**
+- Simple shapes and placeholders
+- No color or images
+- Focus on layout and functionality

+**When to Use:**
+- In the early stages of design
+- To brainstorm and validate ideas quickly
+- For team discussions and user feedback

+**Example Use Case:** Sketching out user flows for a login page before committing to specific design details.

+---

+### 🎨 High-Fidelity Wireframes

+High-fidelity (hi-fi) wireframes are more detailed representations that closely resemble the final product.

+**Characteristics:**
+- Detailed UI elements with fonts, icons, and images
+- May include actual content or sample data
+- Sometimes interactive (clickable)

+**When to Use:**
+- In later stages of the design process
+- To present to stakeholders or conduct usability testing
+- Before moving to the development phase

+**Example Use Case:** Creating a fully styled prototype of a mobile app to simulate the real user experience.

+---

+## 🧪 Identify the Wireframe Type

+> _This section will be used to explain what type of wireframe is presented (e.g., image or link to Figma)._

+**Type:** `To be added once wireframe is created or embedded.`

+**Reasoning:** Based on visual detail, interactivity, and design completeness, we will analyze whether the wireframe is low-fidelity or high-fidelity and explain why.